TheNathannator/PlasticBand/Docs/Other/Santroller.md

 - Revision:
   - This value encodes the device type into the highest byte (`0xXX00`).
 See the [Device Types](#device-types) table below for more info.

-When in XInput mode, the information above is encoded into the standard XInput capabilities:
+XInput mode encodes some of the information above into the standard XInput capabilities:

 - Left stick X: Vendor ID (`0x1209`)
 - Left stick Y: Product ID (`0x2882`)